-Go to your ‘Categories’ panel, find the item that needs editing, then place your mouse over the category name, and click Edit …
+In your ‘Categories’ section, find the item to be edited, then place your mouse over the category name, and click Edit …

-This brings up the ‘Edit Category’ section.
-Make changes in the category fields, and click Update to save the details …
+This brings up the ‘Edit Category’ screen.
+Edit the category fields, and click Update to save your new details …

 (‘Edit Category’ section)

 You can also edit a category using the Quick Edit option.
-Place your mouse over the category title you would like to edit and click the ‘Quick Edit’ link …
+Hover over the category title you want to edit and click the ‘Quick Edit’ link …

 (Category table menu – Quick Edit screen)

-Changing the category slug changes the URL of all posts assigned to that category.
+Important: Changing the category slug changes the URL of posts assigned for that category.
 This can lead to “page not found” errors when visitors click on links pointing to posts that have already been indexed by search engines.

 For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your posts and pages have been indexed in the search engines.

 In WordPress, every post must be assigned to a category.
-If you do not assign a post to a category, WordPress will attribute your post to a default category called “Uncategorized” …
+If you do not assign a post to a category, WordPress will automatically assign your post to “Uncategorized” …

 The default category cannot be deleted.

-Attributing posts to the ‘Uncategorized’ category not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…
+Having posts attributed to the ‘Uncategorized’ category not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…

 (Publishing posts under the ‘uncategorized’ category is not recommended)

-Instead of publishing posts as “uncategorized”, let’s make the category a little more meaningful to your readers and optimized for search engines too.
+Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more relevant to your readers and optimized for search engines too.

-(Change ‘Uncategorized’ category to something more meaningful to your site readers and search engines)
+(Change ‘Uncategorized’ category to something more meaningful to your users and search engines)

-Now, when posts get published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when posts are published under the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

-Note: The site used in the example above has been configured to display SEO-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-For more details on how to set up SEO-friendly URLs on your site, go here: Using Permalinks To Improve Your WordPress SEO
+Note: The above site has been configured to display SEO-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
+If you need help setting up search engine-friendly URLs, see this tutorial: Changing WordPress Permalinks

 WordPress Categories – Additional Information

-Let’s take a look at some of the additional features of post categories:
+Let’s take a look at some of the additional features of categories:

 In WordPress, posts must be filed under one or more categories.
 WordPress lets you assign multiple categories to a post …

-Note that using a plugin like Yoast SEO (see further below) lets you specify a primary category …
+If you use a plugin like Yoast SEO, you can specify a primary category …

 (With multiple categories, use a plugin like Yoast SEO to assign a primary category)